muratk5n/thirdwave/en/README.md

 ---

-Reshare from 2012; How to motivate your team.
+2012: "How to motivate your team

 [[-]](https://www.cbsnews.com/news/how-to-motivate-your-team/)